Bijective enumeration of some colored permutations given by the product of two long cycles: Introduction

 \section{Introduction}

-The question of the number of factorizations of the long cycle $(1\ 2\ \ldots\ N)$ into two permutations with given number of cycles has already been studied via algebraic or combinatorial\footnote{It can be reformulated in terms of unicellular bicolored maps with given number of vertices, see paragraph \ref{subsect:partitioned_maps}.} methods (see \cite{ Adrianov1998serie_carte_bicolore, SchaefferVassilieva:factorizations_long_cycle}).
+The question of the number of factorizations of the long cycle $(1\ 2\ \ldots\ n)$ into two permutations with given number of cycles has already been studied via algebraic or combinatorial\footnote{It can be reformulated in terms of unicellular bipartite maps with given number of vertices, see paragraph \ref{subsect:partitioned_maps}.} methods \cite{ Adrianov1998serie_carte_bicolore, SchaefferVassilieva:factorizations_long_cycle}.
 In these papers, the authors obtain nice generating series for these numbers.
-Note that the combinatorial approach has been refined to state a result on the number of factorizations of the long cycle $(1\ 2\ \ldots\ N)$ in two permutations with given type (see \cite{MoralesVassilieva:factorizations_long_cycle}).\\ Unfortunately, in all these results, extracting one coefficient of the generating series gives complicated formulas.
-The case where one of the two factors has to be also a long cycle is particularly interesting.
-Indeed, the number $B'(N,m)$ of permutations $\beta$ of $[N]$ with $m$ cycles, such that $(1\ 2\ \ldots\ N) \beta^{-1}$ is a long cycle, is known to be the coefficient of some linear monomial in Kerov's and Stanley's character polynomials (see \cite[Theorem 6.1]{Biane2003Kerov} and \cite{Stanley2003rectangles,Feray:stanley_formula}).
-These polynomials express the character value of the irreducible representation of the symmetric group indexed by a Young diagram $\lambda$ on a cycle of fixed length in terms of some coordinates of $\lambda$.\\ A very simple formula for these numbers was found by D. Zagier \cite[Application 3]{ZagierCycles} (see also \cite[Corollary 3.3]{Stanley2009product_cycles}): \begin{Th}[Zagier, 1995] Let $m \leq N$ be two positive integers such that $m \equiv N [2]$.
+Note that the combinatorial approach has been refined to state a result on the number of factorizations of the long cycle $(1\ 2\ \ldots\ n)$ in two permutations with given types \cite{MoralesVassilieva:factorizations_long_cycle}.\\

+Unfortunately, even though generating series have nice compact forms, the formulae for one single coefficient are much more complicated (see for example \cite{GoupilSchaefferGenusExpansion}).
+The case where one factor has to be also a long cycle is particularly interesting.
+Indeed, the number $B'(n,m)$ of permutations $\beta$ of $[n]$ with $m$ cycles, such that $(1\ 2\ \ldots\ n) \beta^{-1}$ is a long cycle, is known to be the coefficient of some linear monomial in Kerov's and Stanley's character polynomials (see \cite[Theorem 6.1]{Biane2003Kerov} and \cite{Stanley2003rectangles,Feray:stanley_formula}).
+These polynomials express the character value of the irreducible representation of the symmetric group indexed by a Young diagram $\lambda$ on a cycle of fixed length in terms of some coordinates of $\lambda$.\\

+The numbers $B'(n,m)$ admit a very compact formula in terms of Stirling numbers. \begin{Th}[\cite{KwakLee1993}] Let $m \leq n$ be two positive integers with the same parity.
 Then

+where $s(n+1,m)$ is the unsigned Stirling number of the first kind, that is the number of permutations of $[n+1]$ with $m$ cycles. \end{Th}

+This formula has been found independently by several authors: J.H.
+Kwak and J. Lee \cite[Theorem 3]{KwakLee1993}, then D. Zagier \cite[Application 3]{ZagierCycles} and finally R. Stanley \cite[Corollary 3.4]{Stanley2009product_cycles}.
+Very recently, a combinatorial proof of this statement has been given by R. Cori, M. Marcus and G. Schaeffer \cite{CoriMarcusSchaeffer2010}.
+This paper is focused on an equivalent statement in terms of {\it colored} (or partitioned) permutations.